Time-multiplexed In-memory computation scheme for mapping Quantized Neural Networks on hybrid CMOS-OxRAM building blocks: Abstract

 \section{Abstract}

-In this work, we experimentally demonstrate two key building blocks for realizing Binary/Ternary Neural Networks (BNNs/TNNs): (i) 130 nm CMOS based sigmoidal neurons and (ii) HfO$_x$ based multi-level (MLC) OxRAM-synaptic blocks.
-An optimized vector matrix multiplication programming scheme that utilizes the two building blocks is also presented.
+In this work, we experimentally demonstrate two key building blocks for realizing Binary/Ternary Neural Networks (BNNs/TNNs): (i) 130 nm CMOS based sigmoidal neurons and (ii) HfO$_2$ based multi-level (MLC) OxRAM-synaptic blocks.
+An optimized vector matrix multiplication (VMM) programming scheme that utilizes the two building blocks is also presented.
 Compared to prior approaches that utilize differential synaptic structures, a single device per synapse with two sets of READ operations is used.
-Proposed hardware mapping strategy shows performance change of $<$5\% (decrease of 2-5\% for TNN, increase of 0.2\% for BNN) compared to ideal quantized neural networks (QNN) with significant memory savings in the order of 16-32$\times$ for classification problem on Fashion MNIST (FMNIST) dataset.
-Impact of OxRAM device variability on the performance of Hardware QNN (BNN/TNN) is also analyzed.
+Proposed hardware mapping strategy shows performance change of $<$5\% (decrease of 2-5\% for TNN, increase of 0.2\% for BNN) compared to software-based implementation with significant memory savings in the order of 16-32$\times$ for classification problem on Fashion MNIST (FMNIST) dataset.
+Impact of OxRAM device variability on the performance of Hardware BNN/TNN is also analyzed.

+\begin{footnote*}[!b] © 2022 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works. \end{footnote*}